niksudan/website/src/content/stuff.md

       <h3 id="grimstorm-colosseum">
         [Grimstorm: Colosseum](http://gamejolt.com/games/grimstorm-colosseum/147486)
       </h3>
       Battle against the undying in the fearsome arena of the mighty Lion in the cursed and corrupt land of Lords in this local multiplayer game for up to 4 players.
+A successor to <a href="#grimstorm" target="_self">Grimstorm</a>.
     - <%- include('/icons/music') %>
       <h3 id="soddenborough">
         [Soddenborough](https://soundcloud.com/niksudan/sets/soddenborough)